SanliFaez/OS4Physicists/Lectures/Lecture1_OpenScienceEthos.md

 # Open Science for Physicists, Lecture 1, The Open Science Ethos

-+ Last updated: 25 08 2024
++ Last updated: 09 09 2024
 + Lecturer: @SanliFaez

 #### Contributors:
 + Erik van Sebille @erikvansebille
-+ Hosein Nemati
++ Hossein Nemati

 ## Development goal
-To gather enough knowledge about the recent history of the open science movement in order to appreciate the necessity of taking an informed position and taking the necessary steps towards mastering the needed skills.
+To gather enough knowledge about the origins, motivations and the recent history of the open science movement in order to appreciate the necessity of taking an informed position and taking the necessary steps towards mastering the needed skills.

 ![5SchoolsOfOpenScience](../Week1/SchoolsofOpenscience.jpg?raw=true)

 ## Motivation: Why open science, how did we get here?
 Adopting and implementing open science practices in academia has entered mainstream science policy discussions for at least a decade.
 Despite several national and international efforst, there are still several persistent misrepresentations of the basic open science needs and achievements.
 In this lecture, student are introduced to various aspects of open science and how people and organizations are getting there from the current state of science.
 After the introducing different schools of open science students are encouraged to take a point of view on the relation of each classification to their potential future projects and to name consequences of open science for their careers, and for science in general.
-Besides that, the international context and access to scientific knowledge will be discussed, as well as the opposition to the inacted new research policies in connection with open science and the new system of recognition in academia.
+Besides that, the international context and especially access to scientific knowledge will be discussed, as well as the opposition to the inacted new research policies in connection with the open science movement and the new system of recognition in academia.

 ## Vision of outcome
 + Course participants are able to engage in an informed discussion about the requirements and achievements of the open science movement